Skip to content

 max-doc-length = 88

-Whether to use Google-style or NumPy-style conventions or the PEP257 defaults when analyzing docstring sections.
+Whether to use Google-style, NumPy-style conventions, or the PEP 257 defaults when analyzing docstring sections.

-Enabling a convention will force-disable any rules that are not included in the specified convention.
-As such, the intended use is to enable a convention and then selectively disable any additional rules on top of it.
+Enabling a convention will disable all rules that are not included in the specified convention.
+As such, the intended workflow is to enable a convention and then selectively enable or disable any additional rules on top of it.

 For example, to use Google-style conventions but avoid requiring documentation for every function parameter: